Manual Adjustable-Height Standing Desk Comparison Reviews

 Experts’ Rating: 4.5 stars

-Pros: With a gorgeous 1.125″-thick top, specially contoured with rounded corners and sloped edges, the ThermoDesk Ellure has executive-level aesthetics.
+Pros: Whether you choose a gorgeous a 1.125″-thick top, specially contoured with rounded corners and sloped edges, or a sleek 0.75″-thick top, the ThermoDesk Ellure has executive-level aesthetics.
 But with a $519 price, it is quite affordable.
 The base adjusts at a quick three-turns-per-inch rate and can lift 200 lbs., more than other crank-adjustable desk on the market today.
 Among the easiest desks to assemble.
 Outstanding warranty.
 The ultra-durable and elegant 3D-laminated tabletops are made in the USA.

 Cons: Doesn’t offer the same ergonomic benefits as the Omega Denali.
 Slightly slower in height adjustment than the ModTable.
 The $519 price is a little higher than other manual desks, and higher than some low-cost electrics like the Upsilon, but you pay for what you get – an elegant, conference table-thick desktop.
 Read more…